mattermost/mattermost-handbook/operations/customer-success/README.md

 * **At-Risk:** Customer has actively told Mattermost there is a high probability of non-renewal.
 * **Early Warning:**
-   **“Early Warning” Definition:** Customer who a) has risk of 10%+ contraction (including full churn) upon renewal and at least 3 months to correct the situation, b) has                                        less than 75% of paid licenses deployed 90 days from license purchase, or c) is unresponsive more than 120 days from renewal date.
+**“Early Warning” Definition:** Customer that meets one or more of the following criteria:
+a) has risk of 10%+ contraction (including full churn) upon renewal and at least 3 months to correct the situation;
+b) has less than 75% of paid licenses deployed 90 days from license purchase; or,
+c) is unresponsive more than 120 days from the renewal date.

 **Examples:**
 - “We can’t get a hold of this customer and they purchased 2 months ago.”